 Career Information for Gallery Directors

 Gallery directors may work in independently standing spaces or those connected to larger institutions, such as universities.
 Duties of gallery directors often converge with those of curators.
-According to the U.S. Bureau of Labor Statistics (BLS), the field is highly competitive since the number of aspirants typically outnumbers available positions; however, jobs for curators are expected to grow 9% between 2018 and 2028, which is faster than the average.
+According to the U.S. Bureau of Labor Statistics (BLS), the field is highly competitive since the number of aspirants typically outnumbers available positions; however, jobs for curators are expected to grow 13% between 2019 and 2029, which is much faster than the average.

 Specifics of a position's responsibilities vary depending on the type of institution for which one works.
 However, according to job postings listed in October 2011 on the American Association of Museums website (www.aam-us.org) and Monster.com, some responsibilities of gallery directors might include managing staff and gallery operations, developing a budget, overseeing the installation and dismantling of exhibits, programming exhibits and maintaining permanent collections.

 Monster.com job postings also indicate that generating sales is usually a priority for directors of privately owned galleries.
 Duties for gallery directors employed by a college or university may also include course instruction, according to the Southeastern College Art Conference (www.secollegeart.org).